WW’s Ultimate Guide to Pizza

 Here are registered dietitians’ top tips for ordering and turning your slice into a nutritious meal, along with 15 delicious recipes to try:

 Going out for a specialty pie?
 Not all pizza is created equal.
 Use this guide to learn more about the different styles and how to hack the menu wherever you are:

 New Yorkers do everything big and pizza is no exception: Typical NYC-style slices are cut from an extra-large 18-inch pie, making a slice the equivalent of two-plus regular ones.

-- Nicer slice: Ask for a double (or triple!) cut.
+- Nicer slice: Ask for one slice to be cut into two (or even three) slices.
 This provides your brain with a visual cue more satisfying than a single slice.
 Then eat slowly and savor, or split a slice and a salad with a pal.

 A deep-dish pie can tower up to 3-inches high, and the crust may be stuffed with cheese.
 It’s traditionally topped heavily with cheese and meat.

 - Nicer slice: Order Chicago’s other signature pie, the thin crust.
 If you go deep dish, consider asking for half the meat and choosing a lean protein (like grilled chicken) over pepperoni.

 The same toppings that make gourmet pizza unique (bacon, potatoes, fried eggs, 17 different cheeses…) can also drive up the calorie and saturated fat content.